 It’s fair to say that hyaluronic acid is the ‘white t-shirt’ of our skincare regimes.
-It’s the every day hero humectant that attaches itself to the water in cells, making them plump up for pillowy, hydrated skin.
-So it’s not hard to see why, alongside retinol, we savour every last drop in our anti-ageing arsenal.
+It’s the everyday hero humectant that attaches itself to the water in cells, making them plump up for pillowy, hydrated skin.
+So it’s not hard to see why, alongside retinol, we savor every last drop in our anti-aging arsenal.

-But it is possible to love hyaluronic acid a little too much.
+But it is possible to love even the best hyaluronic acids a little too much.

 Hyaluronic has an incredible capacity to draw in and hold onto moisture like a sponge.
-In fact, applied topically, a single gram of hyaluronic acid can hold up to six litres of water.
-The trouble is, it needs moisture to work in the first place so when applied to dry skin in a dry climate (thanks central heating) it can actually backfire.
+In fact, applied topically, a single gram of hyaluronic acid can hold up to six liters of water.
+The trouble is, it needs moisture to work in the first place so when applied to dry skin in a dry climate (thanks, central heating) it can actually backfire.

 "The temptation is to really slather on a hyaluronic serum at this time of year," says Dr Sophie Shotter.
 "But you could actually be making your skin drier.
 Hyaluronic acid will draw moisture from wherever it can find it to hydrate the surface of your face, including the deeper layers of your skin if there is no humidity in the air."

 Which is to say, too much hyaluronic acid can leave skin thirstier, and dehydration lines more prominent.

 So what’s the solution?
 We'd suggest looking for a hyaluronic acid serum that contains additional emollients, like glycerin and ceramides.